 Decisions are made on mobile devices.
 From food to finances, from education to entertainment, Americans reach for their phones first.
 Gone are the days of “let me get back to you when I’m at my desk.”
 Seventy percent of overall digital media time is spent on smartphones, and 66% of consumers use their phones to complete purchases.

 Status updates are now status quo.
 The average smartphone user gets 46 push notifications each day.
 If the pizza app sends a notification when food goes in the oven, it makes sense for borrowers to get notifications during the loan approval process.
-A notification at each of the major loan stages––consideration, application, processing, underwriting, and closing––is a useful component in digital mortgage services.
+Intuitive platforms like Maxwell Point of Sale use alerts and messages at each of the major loan stages—consideration, application, processing, underwriting, and closing—to keep borrowers and other stakeholders informed and on-track.

 Still, person-to-person support is invaluable to most borrowers.
 Today, lenders communicate 20% more with their customers, according to a survey by Ellie Mae.
 Younger millennial borrowers in particular tend to prefer human-led support that is supplemented by convenient digital communications.